symdesign/wakkle/README.md

 ```html
 <script src="wakkle.min.js"></script>
 ```
-3. Initialize `wakkle` at the very end of your page by calling `wakkle`'s `init` function.
+3. Initialize `wakkle` at the very end of your page by calling its `init` function.
 ```html
 <script>
     wakkle.init();
 </script>
 ```

-At this step, you can pass options to `wakkle` if you like.
+At this step, you can also pass options to `wakkle` if you like.
 ```html
 <script>
     wakkle.init({